-Then report such bugs according to Security Process.
+Then report such bugs according to Open vSwitch's Security Process.

-If bug does not have security implications, then report it according to instructions in Reporting Bugs.
+If bug does not have security implications, then report it according to instructions in Reporting Bugs in Open vSwitch.

 If you have suggestions to improve this tutorial, please send a email to ovs-discuss@openvswitch.org.